INSPIRE Designathon

 • Presentation Quality: Is the proposal well-written, logical, and easy to understand?

-• Alignment: Does the proposal clearly connect the team’s goals, professional development aspirations, and the intervention aims (scale-up, adapt, or sustain)?
+• Alignment: Does the proposal clearly connect the team’s goals, professional development aspirations, and the intervention aims?

 • Appropriateness: Is the budget justification clear and reasonable?